PlatoTUE/webtech_team/readme.txt

 200 result (JSON): {'checkers_board': [[stone1], [stone2], ...]}
 202 result (JSON): {"estimated_completion": "<datetime string>"}
 response: 200 Ok, 202 Accepted, 404 Ai not found, ?410 Gone
-comments: We return an array so that we can easily implement an fair AI.
+comments: We return an array so that we can easily implement a fair AI that cannot make an illegal move.
 After this we should make something that checks if the moves are valid or not.

 ## Database:
 pk stands for primary key and is just an integer used by django.